 About the Practical IP for Natural Sciences Series

-Please join us in a new webinar series directed to the practical application of a new era of patent law to everyday situations in chemistry, pharmaceuticals, biotechnology and genetic medicine.
+Please join us in a new webinar series directed to the practical strategies in a new era of patent law to protect IP in chemistry, pharmaceuticals, biotechnology and genetic medicine.

-The combination of new technologies and patent statutes of a by-gone era have led the Courts of the United States into undiscovered and uncharted territory.
-The Courts are still wrestling with the application of 1952 statutes to computers, software, biotechnology and genetic medicine, and the fall-out has spread across all technologies.
-“New” judge-made law has been spawned out of “old” established principles.
-Chemistry considerations are no longer cut and dried.
-Biology has morphed into biotechnology with exciting medical/genetic advances that are stymied by recent judge made law.
-Even polymer technology is not immune from the judges’ arm wrestling events.
+The collision of new technologies and patent statutes of a by-gone era have led the Courts of the United States into new and uncharted territories.
+The Courts are wrestling to apply 1952 statutes to advances in computers, software, biotechnology and genetic medicine, and the fall-out has spread across all technologies.
+“New” judge-made law has been spawned from “old” established principles.
+Chemical patent law is no longer cut and dried.
+Biology has morphed into biotechnology with exciting medical/genetic advances that are denied patent protection by recent judge-made law.
+Even claims to polymer technology are not immune from the judges’ arm wrestling opinions.

 Register for Upcoming Webinars

-In the last year, the Federal Circuit and Supreme Court have handed down decisions that altered the landscape of both patent prosecution and enforcement, ranging from venue and attorneys’ fees to the standards for obviousness and patent eligibility.
+Within the last few years, the Federal Circuit and Supreme Court have handed down decisions that altered the landscape of both patent prosecution and enforcement, ranging from venue and attorneys’ fees to the standards for obviousness and patent eligibility.
 Warren Woessner, a founding shareholder and an expert witness on patent law, will take a look back at the most important IP decisions of 2017-2018 and evaluate their effect on practice in the life sciences arena.

 Have recent Supreme Court and Fed Circuit decisions replaced the Halo over the need for competent opinions of non-infringement or invalidity?
 Do you waste time, money and effort by obtaining such an opinion before launching a commercial effort designed to compete with a patented product?